Reloaded-Project/Reloaded-III/docs/Server/Packaging/Package-Metadata.md

     This section might be moved to dedicated Update library section.

+!!! warning "This is a security feature"

+    Setting the `Update Data` prevents possible `dependency confusion`/`supply chain` attacks; in the event someone tries to upload a package with the same ID to a different location.

+    Notably important for [Central Server].

 | Type                 | Name                                  | Description                            |
 | -------------------- | ------------------------------------- | -------------------------------------- |
 | GameBananaUpdateInfo | [GameBanana](#gamebanana-update-info) | Info on how to update from GitHub.     |